• Hello

 Custom Observer

-If you would like to write a custom listener to the detector, you can attach an observer:
+If you would like to write a custom listener for the detector, you can attach an observer:

-// Get the detector from the anti cheat monitor.
+// Get the detector from the AntiCheat monitor.

 var detector = AntiCheatMonitor.Instance